-For example, you can insert a button, name it Next and change the events – actions of it so that when learners click on it, the presentation will go forward one, two or any specific number of slides.
+Let’s take an example, you can insert a Next button following the above steps and set events – actions for it so that when learners click on it, the presentation will go forward one or two slide(s) or any specific slide that you want.

 See Working with events – actions for more details.

 Note: Follow four steps above if you want to create a button for all slides in your project.
 In case you just want to create a button for only the current slide, you do not need to open Slide Master.
 This means you just need to perform step 2 and 3 (ignore step 1 and 4).